top of page

 WAYS TO TREAT

 Don't scratch!
 Use an antihistamine lotion.
-Don't panic, swimmers itch is rarely serious and will pass in a couple days
+Swimmer's itch is rarely serious and will pass in a couple days.

 CONTACT US